PyTorchKorea/pytorch.kr/_get_started/pytorch.md

 7. **Why should I use PT2.0 instead of PT 1.X?**
 See answer to Question (2).

-8. **Are there any applications where I should NOT use PT 2.0?**
-The current release of PT 2.0 is still experimental and in the nightlies.
-Dynamic shapes support in torch.compile is still early, and you should not be using it yet, and wait until the Stable 2.0 release lands in March 2023.
-That said, even with static-shaped workloads, we’re still building Compiled mode and there might be bugs.
-Disable Compiled mode for parts of your code that are crashing, and raise an [issue](https://github.com/pytorch/pytorch/issues) (if it isn’t raised already).

-9. **What is my code doing differently when running PyTorch 2.0?**
+8. **What is my code doing differently when running PyTorch 2.0?**
 Out of the box, PyTorch 2.0 is the same as PyTorch 1.x, your models run in eager-mode i.e. every line of Python is executed one after the other.
 In 2.0, if you wrap your model in `model = torch.compile(model)`, your model goes through 3 steps before execution:
     1. Graph acquisition: first the model is rewritten as blocks of subgraphs.
 Subgraphs which can be compiled by TorchDynamo are “flattened” and the other subgraphs (which might contain control-flow code or other unsupported Python constructs) will fall back to Eager-Mode.
     2. Graph lowering: all the PyTorch operations are decomposed into their constituent kernels specific to the chosen backend.
     3. Graph compilation, where the kernels call their corresponding low-level device-specific operations.

-10. **What new components does PT2.0 add to PT?**
+9. **What new components does PT2.0 add to PT?**
     - **TorchDynamo** generates FX Graphs from Python bytecode.
-It maintains the eager-mode capabilities using [guards](https://pytorch.org/docs/master/dynamo/guards-overview.html#caching-and-guards-overview) to ensure the generated graphs are valid ([read more](https://dev-discuss.pytorch.org/t/torchdynamo-an-experiment-in-dynamic-python-bytecode-transformation/361))
+It maintains the eager-mode capabilities using [guards](https://pytorch.org/docs/stable/dynamo/guards-overview.html#caching-and-guards-overview) to ensure the generated graphs are valid ([read more](https://dev-discuss.pytorch.org/t/torchdynamo-an-experiment-in-dynamic-python-bytecode-transformation/361))
     - **AOTAutograd** to generate the backward graph corresponding to the forward graph captured by TorchDynamo ([read more](https://dev-discuss.pytorch.org/t/torchdynamo-update-6-training-support-with-aotautograd/570)).
     - **PrimTorch** to decompose complicated PyTorch operations into simpler and more elementary ops ([read more](https://dev-discuss.pytorch.org/t/tracing-with-primitives-update-2/645)).
     - **\[Backend]** Backends integrate with TorchDynamo to compile the graph into IR that can run on accelerators.
 For example, **TorchInductor** compiles the graph to either **Triton** for GPU execution or **OpenMP** for CPU execution ([read more](https://dev-discuss.pytorch.org/t/torchinductor-a-pytorch-native-compiler-with-define-by-run-ir-and-symbolic-shapes/747)).

-11. **What compiler backends does 2.0 currently support?**
+10. **What compiler backends does 2.0 currently support?**
 The default and the most complete backend is [TorchInductor](https://github.com/pytorch/pytorch/tree/master/torch/_inductor), but TorchDynamo has a growing list of backends that can be found by calling `torchdynamo.list_backends()`.

-12. **How does distributed training work with 2.0?**
+11. **How does distributed training work with 2.0?**
 DDP and FSDP in Compiled mode  can run up to 15% faster than Eager-Mode in FP32 and up to 80% faster in AMP precision.
 PT2.0 does some extra optimization to ensure DDP’s communication-computation overlap works well with Dynamo’s partial graph creation.
 Ensure you run DDP with static_graph=False.
 More details [here](https://dev-discuss.pytorch.org/t/torchdynamo-update-9-making-ddp-work-with-torchdynamo/860).

-13. **How can I learn more about PT2.0 developments?**
+12. **How can I learn more about PT2.0 developments?**
 The [PyTorch Developers forum](http://dev-discuss.pytorch.org/) is the best place to learn about 2.0 components directly from the developers who build them.

-14. **Help my code is running slower with 2.0’s Compiled Mode!**
+13. **Help my code is running slower with 2.0’s Compiled Mode!**
 The most likely reason for performance hits is too many graph breaks.
 For instance, something innocuous as a print statement in your model’s forward triggers a graph break.
-We have ways to diagnose these  - read more [here](https://pytorch.org/docs/master/dynamo/faq.html#why-am-i-not-seeing-speedups).
+We have ways to diagnose these  - read more [here](https://pytorch.org/docs/stable/dynamo/faq.html#why-am-i-not-seeing-speedups).

-15. **My previously-running code is crashing with 2.0’s Compiled Mode!
+14. **My previously-running code is crashing with 2.0’s Compiled Mode!
 How do I debug it?**
-Here are some techniques to triage where your code might be failing, and printing helpful logs: [https://pytorch.org/docs/master/dynamo/faq.html#why-is-my-code-crashing](https://pytorch.org/docs/master/dynamo/faq.html#why-is-my-code-crashing).
+Here are some techniques to triage where your code might be failing, and printing helpful logs: [https://pytorch.org/docs/stable/dynamo/faq.html#why-is-my-code-crashing](https://pytorch.org/docs/stable/dynamo/faq.html#why-is-my-code-crashing).

 ## Ask the Engineers: 2.0 Live Q&A Series